szweibel/workshops/how-to-use-dhrift.md

 __JavaScript__

-DHRIFT supports JavaScript code editors, which allow you to write and run JavaScript code directly in your browser.
-JavaScript is a popular programming language for building interactive web applications and games.
+DHRIFT supports a JavaScript code editor, which allow you to write and run JavaScript code directly in your browser.
+JavaScript is a popular programming language for building interactive web applications, games, and more.

 TODO: image of JavaScript editor

 __R__

-DHRIFT supports R code editors, which allow you to write and run R code directly in your browser.
+DHRIFT supports an R code editor, which allow you to write and run R code directly in your browser.
 R is a popular programming language for statistical computing and data analysis.

 TODO: image of R editor

 __Command Line__

 DHRIFT supports command line code editors, which allow you to run shell commands directly in your browser.
-This is useful for working with files, directories, and other system-related tasks.
+This is useful for working with files, directories, and other system-related tasks. _Note that the command line editor is an emulated terminal and will not have access to your local system._

 TODO: image of command line editor